 A secondary, reasonably dry season hits East Africa from mid-December to mid-March and with the wildebeest of the southern Serengeti beginning their calving season, it's a great time to visit Tanzania for a safari adventure.
 The drier conditions will mean the bush has thinned for better wildlife spotting opportunities and with thousands of wildebeest being born each day, you're almost guaranteed to spot the creatures and the predators they may attract.

-It's the warm and wet season in the Galapagos which means low winds and calm seas so ideal for those that suffer from sea sickness.
-There's plenty happening in terms of wildlife with adult marine iguanas becoming more brightly coloured on Espanola Island, green turtles arriving on the shores to lay eggs and birds at their most active.
-The warmer water temperatures also make it an ideal time for snorkelling with clear waters and plenty of marine life.
+It's the warm and wet season in the Galapagos, which means low winds and calm seas ideal for those that suffer from sea sickness.
+There's plenty happening in terms of wildlife, with adult marine iguanas becoming more brightly colored on Espanola Island, green turtles arriving on the shores to lay eggs and birds at their most active.
+The warmer water temperatures also make it an ideal time for snorkelling, with clear waters and plenty of marine life.

 The dry season in Costa Rica brings with it huge concentrations of bird species including herons, ducks, spoonbills and numerous other water birds, particularly around the Nicoya Peninsula on the Pacific Coast.
-Hawksbill turtles are still nesting at Tortuguero National Park while leatherback turtles nest on the Pacific Coast at Playa Grande and the northern Guanacaste province.
-The great weather also means it's a great time for outdoor adventure.
+Hawksbill turtles are still nesting at Tortuguero National Park, while leatherback turtles nest on the Pacific Coast at Playa Grande and the northern Guanacaste province.
+The great weather also means great outdoor adventures.

-The compact size of Sri Lanka means the wildlife that exists on the island can largely be seen year-round though the months between December and March are a particularly good time to see wild leopards in Yala National Park.
+The compact size of Sri Lanka means the wildlife that exists on the island can largely be seen year-round, though the months between December and March are a particularly good time to see wild leopards in Yala National Park.
 At this time of year the southern region is hot and dry, which means sparser vegetation and conditions that encourage the nocturnal creatures to head out at dawn and dusk looking for food and water.
 Be ready with your binoculars.